byu-oit-appdev/sans-server/README.md

 **Hooks**

 - [request](#) - Runs when the request is initialized.
-- [response](#) - Runs in reverse when the response is sent.

 ## Request#catch

 Add a rejection handler to the request promise.

-Note, the request will never be rejected so it is a waste to use this method.
-In the case of an error then request will be resolved to a response with a `500` status code.
+Note, the request will never be rejected so any handler you define here will never be called.
+In the case of an error the request will still be resolved to a response with a `500` status code.

 **Signature** **<code>Request#catch ( onRejected ) : undefined</code>**